 All Regulations apply to both horses and cattle whether branded or not.

 To enter Nevada, you must comply with your state of origin's requirements for brand inspection.
 All documents must adequately identify those animals in your possession.
 If not, you may be subject to fines or seizure.

 In Nevada, a current valid brand inspection certificate is required and must be in your possession.
 If your state of origin does not require brand inspection on horses, then you should have some proof of ownership accompanying them.
 Nevada residents should have proof of ownership in possession at all times when transporting livestock.

 A current Livestock Health Certificate issued by a licensed veterinarian is required to enter the State of Nevada.
 It must show your animals to be in good health and free from disease.
 A Coggins Test performed within the previous six months is required on horses.

-Cattle for sale, show, or remaining in Nevada, require An Entry Permit.
+Cattle for sale, show, or remaining in Nevada, require an Entry Permit.
 For further information on health requirements.
-Contact Animal Industry at (775) 688-1180 ext.
+Contact the Animal Industry at (775) 688-1180 ext.
 230.

 When open, you are required to stop at all Nevada highway patrol commercial vehicle inspection stations.